The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 My Green Mattress

-- Materials used: Organic Dunlop latex, organic cotton, eco wool, some models have coils
+- Materials used: Organic Dunlop latex, organic cotton, eco wool, pocketed coils (on select models)

 - Flame retardant alternative: Wool